Welcome to NAM's Digital Settlement Forum

 If you are acting as an agent or representative for a third party in the Negotiation Process, you hereby warrant and represent that you have the legal authority to represent said party and enter into a legal contract on their behalf.

-BY CLICKING ON "I AGREE" BELOW, YOU AGREE AS FOLLOWS:
+BY CONTINUING TO USE THIS WEBSITE, YOU AGREE AS FOLLOWS:

-That you have read this entire agreement, that you fully understand each of its terms and agree to abide by the terms set forth herein.
+That you have read these entire terms and conditions, that you fully understand them and agree to abide by them.

-That you are the individual named in the User Information and that the information you have provided is accurate and can be relied on by the other party and CNS.
+That you are the individual named in the User Information and that the information you have provided is accurate and can be relied on by the other party and National Arbitration and Mediation (NAM).

-That you intend, are authorized and able to enter into this legally binding Agreement and agree to be bound and abide by this Agreement.
+That you intend, are authorized and able to enter into this legally binding contract and agree to be bound and abide by these terms and conditions.

 A printed copy of the Settlement Confirmation and/or Post Mediation Agreement will constitute a "writing" under any applicable law or regulation.